 - Colony Farm Regional Park – a large park along the western border of Port Coquitlam with views of the Coquitlam River on Colony Farm Road.

 - Giggle Dam Dinner Theatre – a unique venue at 2616 Shaughnessy Street where guests eat dinner while enjoying live entertainment.
 The performances are hilarious, musical, interactive and not so politically correct.
+(Closed as of February 2023.)

 - PoCo Heritage – located at 150 – 2248 McAllister Avenue, PoCo Heritage is the city’s only museum and archives building.
 It features exhibits and also hosts events from time to time.